 3. Adjustment stage

 You slowly begin to gain a sense of direction and surely begin to feel more familiar and comfortable with the people, culture, food, and surroundings of your new environment.
-You might have also established some friendships that make you feel more like home!
+You might have also established some friendships that make you feel more at home!
 Everything starts getting in order and you are ready to move to the next phase.
 You have already started eating lunch at 12:00 and dinner at 18:00 as a real Swede!

 4. Adaptation stage